 While directional microphones on hearing aids can help improve the signal-to-noise ratio, remote microphones take it to a much higher level.
 For example, in a noisy restaurant or classroom, if the person to whom you are speaking is wearing a microphone (or it’s placed on the table in front of them), their speech will be picked up more readily than the ambient noise.

 The result is that remote microphones make the speech significantly louder than the environment, allowing for better speech discrimination.
-Unitron, like its sister company Phonak, offers several remote microphone options including the Roger Pen, Roger Select, and the Roger Table Mic II.
-For more information on those devices see the Accessories section.
+Unitron, like its sister company Phonak, offer a remote microphone option called the partner mic.
+In addition, Phonak Roger wireless accessories may also work with some Unitron products.
+For more information on those devices see the Accessories section and discuss options with your HCP.

 Many new Unitron hearing aids are compatible with Phonak's Roger wireless accessories.

-Unitron's smartphone apps let you share in-the-moment impressions of your hearing instrument performance with your hearing care provider, who can use the information to improve your program settings.
+Unitron's smartphone app lets you share in-the-moment impressions of your hearing instrument performance with your hearing care provider, who can use the information to improve your program settings.
 The apps also let you adjust volume and program settings on your hearing aids.

 Charging stations for lithium-ion batteries